sidmulajkar/perosnal-blogs/setting-up-pihole-as-a-recursive-dns-server.md

----
-title: "Setting up Pi-hole as a recursive DNS server (Explained)"
+# Setting up Pi-hole as a recursive DNS server (Explained)

-categories: [pihole, dns, sidblogs, setting pihole as recursive-dns, raspberrypi,raspberry pi pihole, pihole recursive dns]
-tags: [pihole, raspberrypi, raspberry pi pihole, dns, sidblogs, setting up pihole as recursive-dns, setting up pihole as recursive-dns using raspberrypi, pihole recursive dns]
+> pihole, raspberrypi, raspberry pi pihole, dns, sidblogs, setting up pihole as recursive-dns, setting up pihole as recursive-dns using raspberrypi, pihole recursive dns

-date: 2021-03-30T16:04:37+05:30
-description: "setting up recursive dns using pihole for raspberrypi"
+> Setting up recursive dns using pihole for raspberrypi
-author: Siddhant Mulajkar
-draft: false

 ---

 **Got an old Raspberry Pi lying around?
 Hate seeing ads while browsing the web?
 Pi-hole is an open-source software project that blocks ads for all devices on your home network by routing all advertising servers into nowhere.
 What’s best is it takes just a few minutes to set up.**